 The practice of shi-ne is to refrain from mental manipulation.
-The principle of shi-ne practice is to “remaining uninvolved” with the content of mind implies.
+The principle of shi-ne practice is to “remaining uninvolved” with the content of mind.
 The method is to find awareness without manipulation of mental, sensory or emotional content.
-Focused concentration is a particular kind of involvement – it is consciously directed, exclusive involvement.
+Focused concentration is a particular kind of involvement – it is consciously directed, exclusive.
 Shi-ne is the practice of finding awareness without specific, exclusive focus.
 It is unnatural, in that it is not habitual for us.
 It’s not a variation or an intensification of what we do normally.
 It’s orthogonal to our ordinary practice of being human, that is, of being involved.
 Shi-ne is useful because of its non-ordinary nature.
 Remaining uninvolved with the content of being, maintaining clear expansive presence at the same time, can be shockingly, humorously, poignantly revealing.